hotosm/fmtm/docs/about/faq.md

   field data collection forward.
 Kobo do provide a free public server backed by the UN, as a general public good, and is widely adopted as a result.

-- **Ona**: proprietary software that also has a difficult relationship with Kobo.
+- **Ona**: ODK-compatible software that also has a difficult relationship with Kobo.
-  The history is complex, but at some point Ona had to become closed-source and paid software.
-Since then they have open-sourced their code again, and have done some great work around data management and analytics, however, their main objective is not the same as FMTM: coordinating field mapping.
+  The history is complex, but at some point Ona had to make their front end closed-source.
+They have a lot of open-source components (like their back end) and have done some great work around data management and analytics, however, their main objective is not the same as FieldTM: _coordinating_ field mapping.

 - **ODK**: I won't cover much here, as we talk about it a lot elsewhere.
   If you are collected mobile survey data then this is a tool at the forefront